elisa-rotger/book-of-many-faces/readme-mvp/readme.md

 At the top, there should be a button that toggles the showing of the form, on top of the first images of the grid, with the inputs necessary to create a new NPC.

-Over the portfolio, there should be a search bar (filters by name), a create new folder function and a filter function.
+Over the portfolio, there should be a search bar (filters by name) and a create new folder function.

 When clicking on an NPC, it should show & toggle their full information on a popup window.
 In this window, there should be an EDIT button/function.